Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Sub

-After the successful entry of correct values into the Array, the product names and sales values are printed in the Debug window.
+Once the correct values have been successfully entered into the array, the product names and corresponding sales values are displayed in the Debug Window.

 CLASS MODULES.